1999 VisionAire 500K: Race

 On lap 62, Stan Wattles crashed after suffering a suspension failure.
 John Paul Jr. made contact with debris from Wattles' car, sending the latter's right rear wheel and tire assembly into the grandstands.
 Scott Harrington also spun in the incident.
 Three spectators were killed by the flying debris, while an additional eight suffered non-fatal injuries.
 Following the incident, the race was put under caution for 17 laps.
 Due to the fatalities, the race was abandoned after 79 of the scheduled 208 laps; Ray had been leading at the time of the stoppage.
 Track president Humpy Wheeler stated: "We've never done anything like this before.
 But it seemed like the right thing to do in respect to those who lost their lives up there."
 Driver Eddie Cheever Jr. agreed with the decision to stop the race, saying, "My teammates and I are just full of sorrow.
 Our thoughts and prayers are with the individuals and families.
 The decision to stop the race was the right one.
 We all leave Charlotte with extremely heavy hearts."

-As a result of the race being abandoned, no official prize money or championship points were awarded.
+As a result of the race being abandoned, no official prize money or championship points (aside from qualifying points) were awarded.
 The IRL instead paid each team and driver to cover the expenses occurred for the race.
 In the aftermath of the accident and a similar accident at CART's U.S. 500 at Michigan in July 1998, several safety improvements were made to the IRL racecars and the track.
 The IRL added tethers to the wheels of their cars in an effort to prevent them from detaching, while Lowe's Motor Speedway raised the height of the track's catchfence from 15 to 21 feet.
-Because it was stopped before the halfway point of the race (the moment a race becomes official by IndyCar rulebook), IndyCar does not currently recognize any records related to the event, and omitted the event in its count for the 100th race celebration in 2004.
+Unlike the FIA Code, which uses three laps (since then changed to three green flag laps as of 2022) to count as an official race, INDYCAR requires a race to go to halfway (in this case, 105 laps) or force majeure to be an official race.
+As such, INDYCAR does not currently recognize any records related to the event, and omitted the event in its count for the 100th race celebration in 2004.